 To develop the ability to incorporate visual, sound, and interactive resources through the analysis and critical selection of software, hardware, and interaction devices appropriate for each project.

-To foster the ability to identify, formulate, and solve complex problems specific to the cultural industries (design, animation, film, and audiovisual production), applying principles of composition, visual narrative, user experience, and technological integration in the development of a real video mapping project.
+To foster the ability to identify, formulate, and solve complex problems specific to the cultural industries (design, animation, film, and audiovisual production), applying principles of composition, visual narrative and technological integration in the development of a real video mapping project.

 Light Art: